spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-jitsi.md

 You can use the self-hosted Jitsi server through Riot, through an Integration Manager like [Dimension](docs/configuring-playbook-dimension.md) or directly at `https://jitsi.DOMAIN`.

 To use it via riot-web (the one configured by the playbook at `https://riot.DOMAIN`), just start a voice or a video call in a room containing more than 2 members and that would create a Jitsi widget which utilizes your self-hosted Jitsi server.

+## Troubleshooting

+### Rebuilding your Jitsi installation

+**If you ever run into any trouble** or **if you change configuration (`matrix_jitsi_*` variables) too much**, we urge you to rebuild your Jitsi setup.

+We normally don't require such manual intervention for other services, for Jitsi services generate a lot of configuration files on their own.

+These files are not all managed by Ansible (at least not yet), so you may sometimes need to delete them all and start fresh.

+To rebuild your Jitsi configuration:

+- SSH into the server and do this:
+  - stop all Jitsi services (`systemctl stop matrix-jitsi-*`).
+  - remove all Jitsi configuration & data (`rm -rf /matrix/jitsi`)
+- ask Ansible to set up Jitsi anew and restart services (`ansible-playbook -i inventory/hosts setup.yml --tags=setup-jitsi,start`)